linkeddatacenter/bigapi/template/architecture.md

 Feature <|-- Functionality
 ```

-You should also define  your feature life cycle according ITIL best practices.
+You should also define  your feature life cycle, for example according ITIL best practices.

 ### Technical view